|Max Headroom||N/A||Bridge Clearance||N/A|

 The midships galley allows access directly from the cockpit without traversing salon carpet.
 Since the stern of the boat generally moves less in a sea than the bow, locating the galley farther aft also makes the chef more comfortable while preparing lunch underway.
 Within just a few steps, food can be delivered easily to the salon, the aft deck or up to the flying bridge.

-The entire aft bulkhead opens to connect the galley and salon with the cockpit.
-A double bi-fold glass door secures out of the way on the starboard side of the boat, or just the port-most side of the door opens for normal coming and going.
+The entire aft glass bi-fold door opens to connect the galley and salon with the cockpit.
+It secures out of the way on the starboard side of the boat.
+During cocktail parties the centerline galley island becomes a handy place for snacks and beverages.

 By moving the galley aft, Maritimo includes a full-height pantry cabinet while retaining the unobstructed view out the cabin front windows.
 The island counter can be a good place for food prep or serve as in impromptu bar during parties.